 This still-in-development British musical explores the lives of a group of friends in the resistance against the German occupation of Jersey during World War II.
 A concert version was performed at the Stockwell Playhouse in 2018 and was filmed live.
-It is currently available to view on YouTube.
+Click here for streaming options.

 Waiting for the Ship to Sail

 Produced by Chickenshed in the UK, this timely musical is an artistic response to the urgent and pressing questions of global migration, and investigates the concepts of national and personal identity.
 It is currently available on YouTube.